 The building located at 312 Cooper Street, Camden, New Jersey has served many purposes since its construction in the early nineteenth century.
 However, between 1883 and 1886, the building was a school for Camden’s affluent young ladies.
 While little is known about this school, much can be inferred by better understanding education in the city of Camden throughout the nineteenth century.

 From Camden’s establishment to the early twentieth century, the development of education in Camden County followed two distinct phases.
 During the first phase, which began when Camden County was established, little concern was dedicated to the education of the area’s children.
 Only one school, The Camden Academy, existed through much of the late eighteenth century and into the early nineteenth century.
 The Camden Academy was established exclusively for boys and charged $2.50 a term.
 The tuition was substantial enough to keep working class or other lower class Camden residents from attending the school.
-Young ladies and girls would be completely excluded from the education system in the area throughout the eighteenth century and into the early nineteenth century.
+Young ladies and girls would have been completely excluded from the education system in the area throughout the eighteenth century and into the early nineteenth century.

 Despite the public system being established, upper education continued to be difficult to obtain, especially for girls.
-Private schools would fill this gap for children of affluent families.
-One such private school existed on Cooper Street between the years of 1883 and 1887.
-The school, which was run by Sarah A. Wescott (some sources write Westcott) offered young ladies classes in English, algebra, and bookkeeping.
-The school likely also provided their pupils direction in art and music, which was common amongst private schools in Camden during the late nineteenth century because those programs were excluded from public schools.
+Private schools filled this gap for children of affluent families.
+One such private school, a private seminary school for girls, existed at 312 Cooper Street between 1883 and 1887.
+The school, which was run by Sarah A. Wescott (spelled by some sources as Westcott) offered young ladies classes in English, algebra, and bookkeeping.
+The school also may have provided pupils with instruction in art and music, which was common among private schools in Camden during the late nineteenth century because those programs were excluded from public schools.
 Finally, religious classes or theology classes were likely taught to the students since the school was a seminary school.

 Rutgers University- Camden